CentreforCities/local_housebuilding_1946_2022/README.md

 We have compiled this data into useable workbooks and attached it to publicly available data on housebuilding, housing stock and population so that the data runs up to the present day.

+From 2010 onwards, known issues with official government tables on housebuilding by tenure mean the results are slight underestimates, particularly for private housebuilding.
+This was chosen to ensure consistency across the long-run of the dataset for the Restarting Housebuilding reports, as it does not affect the analysis of any of the three papers.
+We are currently considering whether to amend this or provide an alternative metric, and in the meantime, users should treat the post-2010 data with caution and be conscious they are potentially subject to change.
+Analysis which focuses solely on the past fifteen years or so would probably be wiser to use an alternative source - if you would like advice on which data to consult then please get in touch.

 ## Using this data
 ### Dependencies
 R, Microsoft Excel